-Tested when unit is ON or OFF.
-This mode is active when the cooler heater is energized, if the Outdoor Air Temperature (Temperature \rightarrow UNIT \rightarrow OAT) is less than the calculated value (Freeze Setpoint + Cooler Heater Delta T Setpoint [Configuration \rightarrow SERV \rightarrow HTR] default - 2°F [1.1°C]), and either the Leaving Water Temperature (Temperature \rightarrow UNIT \rightarrow LWT) or the Entering Water Temperature (Temperature \rightarrow UNIT \rightarrow EWT) are less than or equal to the Freeze Setpoint + Cooler Heater Delta T Setpoint (HTR).
+Criteria for Mode - Tested when unit is ON or OFF.
+This mode is active when the cooler heater is energized, if the Outdoor Air Temperature (Temperature \rightarrow UNIT \rightarrow OAT) is less than the calculated value (Freeze Setpoint + Cooler Heater Delta T Setpoint [Configuration \rightarrow SERV \rightarrow HTR] default - 2° F [1.1° C]), and either the Leaving Water Temperature (Temperature \rightarrow UNIT \rightarrow LWT) or the Entering Water Temperature (Temperature \rightarrow UNIT \rightarrow EWT) are less than or equal to the Freeze Setpoint + Cooler Heater Delta T Setpoint (HTR).

-The Freeze Setpoint is $34^{\circ}F(1.1^{\circ}C)$ for fresh water systems (Configuration $\rightarrow$ SERV $\rightarrow$ FLUD=1).
-The Freeze Setpoint is the Brine Freeze Setpoint (Configuration $\rightarrow$ SERV $\rightarrow$ LOSP) for Medium Temperature Brine systems (Configuration $\rightarrow$ SERV $\rightarrow$ FLUD=2).
+The Freeze Setpoint is 34 F (1.1 C) for fresh water systems (Configuration \rightarrow SERV \rightarrow FLUD=1).
+The Freeze Setpoint is the Brine Freeze Setpoint (Configuration \rightarrow SERV \rightarrow LOSP) for Medium Temperature Brine systems (Configuration \rightarrow SERV \rightarrow FLUD=2).

-The cooler heater will be energized.
+Action Taken - The cooler heater will be energized.

-The cooler heater will be deenergized when both Entering Water Temperature (EWT) and Leaving Water Temperature (LWT) are above Freeze Setpoint + Cooler Heater Delta T Setpoint (HTR).
+Termination - The cooler heater will be deenergized when both the Entering Water Temperature (EWT) and Leaving Water Temperature (LWT) are above the Freeze Setpoint + Cooler Heater Delta T Setpoint (HTR).

-This mode will be enabled for freeze protection.
+Possible Causes - This mode will be enabled for freeze protection.
 If the temperatures are not as described above, check the accuracy of the outside air, entering and leaving water thermistors.

-MODE 7 (OPERATING MODE→MODE→MD07): WATER PUMP ROTATION
+MODE 7 (Operating Mode→MODE→MD07) - Water Pump Rotation

-Tested when the unit is ON or OFF.
-This mode is active when the Cooler Pump Sequence (Configuration $\rightarrow OPTN \rightarrow PUMP$ ) =2 (2 Pumps Automatic Changeover) and the Pump Rotation Delta Timer (Configuration $\rightarrow OPTN \rightarrow ROT.P$ ) has expired.
+Criteria for Mode - Tested when the unit is ON or OFF.
+This mode is active when the Cooler Pump Sequence (Configuration $\rightarrow OPTN \rightarrow PUMP$) =2 (2 Pumps Automatic Changeover) and the Pump Rotation Delta Timer (Configuration $\rightarrow OPTN$ $\rightarrow ROT.P$) has expired.

-The control will switch the operation of the pumps.
+Action Taken - The control will switch the operation of the pumps.
 The lead pump will be operating normally.
 The lag pump will be started, becoming the lead, and then the original lead pump will be shut down.

-This mode will terminate when the pump operation has been completed.
+Termination - This mode will terminate when the pump operation has been completed.